lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `par <- setAnnotationParams()` will present two menus, firstly asking you to identify the species of study, and then what type of identifier you have used to annotate the proteins in your `MSnSet`.
-It is also possible to pass patterns to match the species e.g. in the code chunk below we pass `Mus musculus`, and the identifier type for our data (see `featureNames(hl)`) which is `Uniprot/Swissprot`, for the Biomart query.
+It is also possible to pass arbitrary text to match the species e.g. in the code chunk below we pass `Mus musculus`, and the identifier type for our data (see `featureNames(hl)`) which is `Uniprot/Swissprot`, for the Biomart query.

 `     `